rmoesbergen/openwrt-ha-device-tracker/README.md

 ## Installation ##

 * Log in to your OpenWRT device
-* Place device.py and settings.json somewhere persistent (I use /etc/config)
+* Place presence-detector.py and settings.json somewhere persistent (I use /etc/config)
+* Place the init-script from this repo's init.d directory into /etc/init.d on your device
 * Install python + deps: opkg update && opkg install python3-requests
 * Adjust settings.json to your needs (see below)
-* run device.py (in a screen for now)

-Making it a proper daemon with an init script is on the todo list..
+* run 'service presence-detector start', or simply reboot

 ## Configuration ##
 The settings file looks like this: